Reform of the United Nations Security Council: Permanent member proposals

 One proposed change is to admit more permanent members.
 The candidates usually mentioned are Brazil, Germany, India, and Japan.
 They comprise the group of G4 nations, mutually supporting one another's bids for permanent seats.
 The United Kingdom, France, Russia and the United States support G4 membership in the U.N.
 Security Council.
 This sort of reform has traditionally been opposed by the Uniting for Consensus group, which is composed primarily of nations who are regional rivals and economic competitors of the G4.
-The group is led by Pakistan (opposing India), Italy and Spain (opposing Germany), Mexico, Colombia, and Argentina (opposing Brazil), and South Korea (opposing Japan), in addition to Turkey, Indonesia, and others.
+The group is led by Canada, Turkey and Pakistan (opposing India), and Canada, Italy, Spain and San Marino (opposing Germany), and Canada, Costa Rica, Mexico, Colombia and Argentina (opposing Brazil), and Canada, Indonesia, China, Russia, North Korea and South Korea (opposing Japan).
 Since 1992, Italy and other members of the group have instead proposed semi-permanent seats or the expansion of the number of temporary seats.

 Most of the leading candidates for permanent membership are regularly elected onto the Security Council by their respective continental groups: Brazil and Japan were elected for eleven two-year terms, India for eight terms, and Germany for four terms (as well as West Germany two times, and East Germany once).
 Brazil has the most recent successful bid being elected to the term 2022–2023, after a gap of eleven years.

 In 2017, it was reported that the G4 nations were willing to temporarily forgo veto power if granted a permanent UNSC seat.
 As of 2013, the current P5 members of the Security Council, along with the G4, account for eight of the world's ten largest defense budgets, according to SIPRI.
 They also account for 9 of the 10 largest economies by both nominal GDP and Purchasing Power Parity.

+The Noble World Foundation proposes a new approach to reform the United Nations Security Council (UNSC).
+It proposes that membership and veto power be shifted from individual states to sovereignty-pooling organizations, with the European Union (EU) serving as a prime example.
+This shift is consistent with the UNSC's established practice of selecting non-permanent members based on regional representation.
+The goal of this proposal is to improve the effectiveness and decision-making capabilities of the UNSC.
+The EU's model of pooled sovereignty, which was strengthened by a 1964 decision from the European Court of Justice affirming the superiority of EU law over the national laws of member states, supports the idea that regional organizations like the EU can qualify for UN membership.
+This proposal implies that such a significant reform could be accomplished without requiring amendments to the UN Charter.